Skip to content

 tsx

-import { router } from 'flexium/router'
+import { useRouter } from 'flexium/router'

 function UserProfile() {

-const route = router()
+const route = useRouter()

 const userId = route.params.id